kubernetes/node-problem-detector/README.md

 # node-problem-detector
 node-problem-detector aims to make various node problems visible to the upstream layers in cluster management stack.

+`node-problem-detector` can either run as a [DaemonSet](http://kubernetes.io/docs/admin/daemons/) or run standalone on bare metals.

-It is a [DaemonSet](http://kubernetes.io/docs/admin/daemons/) detecting node problems and reporting them to apiserver.
-Now it is running as a [Kubernetes Addon](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons) enabled by default in the GCE cluster.
+`node-problem-detector` detects node problems and reporting them to apiserver.

+Now it is running as
+a [Kubernetes Addon](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons)
+enabled by default in the GCE cluster.

+# Command Line Arguments
+* `apiserver`
+`apiserver` command line argument can customize how to generate a Kubernetes ApiServer client according to `inClusterConfig` URI parameter.
+The format for `apiserver` argument is `http://APISERVER_IP:APISERVER_PORT?inClusterConfig=false&apiVersion=v1&userServiceAccount=false&auth=&insecure=`.
+It is the same as [`Heapster`](https://github.com/kubernetes/heapster.git)'s [`source` argument](https://github.com/kubernetes/heapster/blob/master/docs/source-configuration.md#kubernetes).
+Actually, `node-problem-detector` reuses Heapster `k8s.io/heapster/common/kubernetes` package to generate an apiserver client.

 # Background
 There are tons of node problems could possibly affect the pods running on the